shakacode/react_on_rails/docs/guides/configuration.md

   # `render_component` and `render_component_hash`.
 You may set to true to change the default to auto loading.
   config.auto_load_bundle = false

+  # default is false
+  # Set this to true & instead of trying to import the generated server components into your existing
+  # server bundle entrypoint, the PacksGenerator will create a server bundle entrypoint using
+  # config.server_bundle_js_file for the filename.
+  config.make_generated_server_bundle_the_entrypoint = false

   ################################################################################
   # I18N OPTIONS
   ################################################################################